chapel-lang/chapel/doc/rst/usingchapel/multilocale.rst

 +++++++++++++++

-If you are trying to debug job launch, try adding ``-v`` or ``--dry-run`` to your program's command line in order to see the command(s) that Chapel is executing on your behalf to get things running.
+If you are trying to debug job launch, try adding ``-v`` or ``--dry-run`` to your program's command-line to see the command(s) that the Chapel launcher is executing to get things running.

 For ``CHPL_COMM=gasnet`` runs, you may also want to consider setting one or both of: